fishen/mp-modal/README.md

 # mp-modal
-A helper cross-platform tool for muti-miniprograms that can more convenient to use modal components.
+A helper cross-platform tool for miniprograms that can more convenient to use modal components.

 # Installation